 WHO SHOULD ATTEND: While participants must have a strong working knowledge of their camera, the creative process of image making is emphasized over the mechanics of camera use.
 Both digital and film, in all formats are welcome.
 Open to all levels of experience but better suited to those looking to expand their creativity and vision than those seeking technical help.

-Students may shoot digitally.
+Students may shoot digitally or B&W film.